 Changes in Enrollment

 You are assumed to be full-time (12 credits undergraduate/9 credits graduate) unless you tell us otherwise.
-In addition, if your enrollment does not match, your financial aid does not disburse!
-Be sure to let us know your enrollment plans PRIOR to the start of the term to avoid any delays.
-Submit an Enrollment Revision form with your updated enrollment information.
+If your enrollment does not match, your financial aid does not disburse until after our Census Date.
+To help avoid any delays, let us know your enrollment plans PRIOR to the start of the term by submitting an Enrollment Revision form.
+Most types of aid require at least halftime enrollment (6 credits undergraduate/5 credits graduate).

 Cost of Attendance Adjustments